Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 - Ask students for their input on whose voices are missing and whose work they would like to see included in your curriculum.

-- As an act of justice, commit to including the voices of scholars who identify as BIPOC in your curriculum, seminars, etc. And don’t only do so in association with activities deemed as related to diversity and inclusion.
-Ask BIPOC speakers if they would like to meet with any specific groups while on campus – including faculty leaders as well as grads who are BIPOC.
+- As an act of justice, commit to including in your curriculum, seminars, etc. the voices of scholars who identify with historically excluded and underrepresented backgrounds.
+And don’t only do so in association with activities deemed as related only to diversity and inclusion.
+Ask speakers from historically underrepresented backgrounds if they would like to meet with any specific groups while on campus – including faculty leaders as well as graduate students from historically underrepresented backgrounds.

 - Identify and recognize your own culturally shaped beliefs, perceptions, and judgments.